Builder68/OpenEarlyMacsRAMexpansion/README.md

 This new RAM expansion board, paired with an auxiliary i called **RAM Refresh Configurator board**, provides an affordable homebrew solution to increase memory up to 4MB.

-The expansion board has been tested on a Macintosh 512K with Mac Plus/512Ke ROMs, and also with the *ROM-INATOR* board installed concurrently.
+The expansion board has been tested so far on a Macintosh 512K with Mac Plus/512Ke ROMs, and also with the *ROM-INATOR* board installed concurrently.

-*Warning: Testing on a Mac 128K with earlier LB revision is still pending*

 *Attention: For use concurrently with the ROM-INATOR, its ROM image needs to be patched before installing this board or any other RAM upgrade*

-##
 ## KEY FEATURES

 • Configurable to add up to 4MB of RAM.